Paradise Airlines Flight 901A: Investigation

-Investigators from the CAB, headed by George R. Baker, arrived at the headquarters of Paradise Airlines on the day the plane went missing, even before the crash site had been located.
+Investigators from the CAB arrived at the headquarters of Paradise Airlines on the day the plane went missing, even before the crash site had been located.
 Just as company president Herman Jones was about to meet with officials from the CAB and the FAA the next morning, word came in that the crash site had been located.
 After the meeting, investigators impounded all of the company's records.
 More than thirty CAB investigators were involved in the probe, studying the maintenance records of the plane, interviewing witnesses, studying the weather reports, and examining pieces of the wreckage for indications of the cause of the crash.
 The aircraft was not equipped with a cockpit voice recorder.
 All four propeller hub assemblies were located and shipped, with the broken propeller blades, to a shop in Hayward, California, to determine how much power the engines were generating when the plane crashed.
 By May 1, investigators had recovered the key instruments and the radio equipment of the crashed plane.
 A salvage operator began removing the rest of the plane, taking the pieces to a warehouse at Reid–Hillview Airport near San Jose and storing them there in case they were needed by CAB investigators.